Lifetime Value Report Walkthrough

 2

-The next three columns provide the following information:
+The next three columns display:

 • CAC (Customer Acquisition Cost) - an estimate of the average cost of acquiring each customer in the cohort, measured by total marketing spend divided by the number of new customers.
 This isn’t a perfect measure, but it should be accurate enough to draw general conclusions.